How your network enables cloud sustainability

 To more thoroughly reap the benefits of cloud sustainability, the host network must be reliable and be sustainable in itself.
 As connectivity technologies continue to improve and expand—including with the rollout of 5G over the last few years—networks deliver connections with greater speed, capacity, reliability, and security.
 5G networks also provide opportunities to have a net improvement on opportunities for energy efficiency.

-Fiber optic technology is considered one of the most efficient networking and data transmission technologies that can enable cloud connectivity7.
+Fiber optic technology is considered one of the most efficient networking and data transmission technologies that can enable cloud connectivity.
 Fiber presents the speed, reliability, and scalability that will be necessary to keep up with increasing cloud sustainability opportunities and demands.
 A further advantage to fiber is its ability to reduce consumption compared to traditional methods of data transmission.
 Fiber is more efficient at transmitting signals and lowering energy needs and doesn’t require cooling systems to maintain performance like copper cables do.

 Network reliability also leads to better integration of cloud-based technologies like IoT, which enables automation in smart building management.
 Uses include managed power consumption and HVAC, including thermostats.
 IoT enables for predictive maintenance, which alerts when an asset is in need of repair.
 Damaged equipment not only might cause an increase in energy consumption, but it may result in a truck roll… and the vehicle carbon emissions that result from it.
 And to that end, IoT video intelligence supports remote repairs so a technician can evaluate assets remotely.